Public comment period extended for draft Environmental Assessment for continued fish stocking in Arizona

 Fisheries Management Plans

-Verde River Watershed – In progress.
-Anticipated Summer 2016
+Verde River Watershed – Complete.

-Santa Cruz Watershed – In Progress
+Santa Cruz Watershed – Complete.

-Upper Gila Watershed – Beginning Fall 2016
+Upper Gila Watershed – In progress.

 The AZGFD has management authority for all wildlife in Arizona, but shares management responsibility for habitat with many partners, including state, federal, tribal and local agencies.
 For each fisheries watershed-based management plan, the AZGFD invites other agencies to participate on the planning team, depending on the watershed and jurisdiction to manage lands and habitat.

 The Watershed-based Fish Management Process incorporates data collection and analysis, consideration of management emphasis, analysis of potential conflicts and mitigation, and stakeholder and public input.
 Ultimately the plan will guide management prescriptions while allowing for adaptive management as new information becomes available.
 The Statewide Fish Management Team report (AGFD 2009) details this decision-making process.